-- 1. Fitness for Purpose Outcomes: - 1.1 Dairy heat treatment procedures and processes are implemented. - 1.2 Heat treatment (thermisation and pasteurisation) is designed, installed, operated and maintained in accordance with this RMP. - 1.3 This RMP references sufficient documentation, including design drawings, plating diagrams, computer/PLC programs, operating procedures, training programmes and records, to ensure that staff and contractors (as appropriate): - a) have the knowledge and skills necessary to understand the hazards managed by the heat treatment; - b) understand the heat treatment and how it operates; - c) operate, check and maintain the heat treatment including monitoring, taking timely and appropriate corrective action(s) when there is "loss of control"; - d) and record keeping; and - e) the heat treatment is able to be readily validated by the RMP operator; and - f) the heat treatment is readily evaluated and verified by the Recognised Agency. - 1.4 The heat treatments used (thermisation and pasteurisation) have the following process performances.
+- 1.1 Dairy heat treatment procedures and processes are implemented. - 1.2 Heat treatment (pasteurisation) is designed, installed, operated and maintained in accordance with this RMP. - 1.3 This RMP references sufficient documentation, including design drawings, plating diagrams, computer/PLC programs, operating procedures, training programmes and records, to ensure that staff and contractors (as appropriate): - a) have the knowledge and skills necessary to understand the hazards managed by the heat treatment; - b) understand the heat treatment and how it operates; - c) operate, check and maintain the heat treatment including monitoring, taking timely and appropriate corrective action(s) when there is "loss of control"; - d) and record keeping; and - e) the heat treatment is able to be readily validated by the RMP operator; and - f) the heat treatment is readily evaluated and verified by the Recognised Agency. - 1.4 For pasteurised products released for sale before results of microbiological tests are available, phosphatase testing is undertaken of the dairy material immediately after heat treatment using an NZFSA-registered test method to demonstrate that the dairy material has been correctly pasteurised and not re-contaminated. - 1.5 The heat treatments used (pasteurisation and Liquid Milk treatment) have the following process performances.

-2. Thermisation
+2. Pasteurisation